johnvenkiah/CI_PP3_John_Venkiah/README.md

 This project was created from a template made by [Code Institute](https://codeinstitute.net/) to recreate the terminal in a regular web browser.

-The tutors Scott and Sean and my mentor Mo Shami at Code Institute, have helped me in times of trouble, many thanks to them.
+The tutors Scott and Sean and my mentor Mo Shami at Code Institute, have helped me in times of trouble.
+Many thanks to them.